We're giving you the chance to win back the value of your meal - every time you dine this month!

 The Early Bird Bakery

 What: Founded by two men named Tim with a passion for food, coffee and people, The Early Bird Bakery is a bright and conscientious café located just south of Birmingham city centre.
 It turns out freshly-baked cakes and pastries every day, using local ingredients wherever it can, while an ever-changing brunch menu comprises a selection of hot plates.
-Look out for truffle and mushroom scrambled eggs on a toasted croissant, cinnamon roll French toast and a beef brisket burger.
-And don’t forget to grab something sweet from the counter to go!
+Look out for breakfast patty buns and caramelised apple cinnamon honey toast.
+It’s walk-in only, and queues aren’t unusual on weekends.
+Just don’t forget to grab something sweet from the counter to go!

 Book now: The Early Bird Bakery